reagro/web/source/tools/remote-sensing/index.rst

 Remote Sensing
 ==============

 We first provide a brief overview of sensors.
-Then we illustrate crop mapping and yield estimation.
+Then we illustrate crop mapping, phenology mapping, and yield estimation.
+The last section shows how to do these things in Google Earth Engine.

 .. toctree::
    :hidden:
-   :maxdepth: 1
+   :maxdepth: 4

    sensors
    crops
+   phenology
    yield
+   gee/index